 The bottom line

-Before you transfer Capital One Miles, you should figure out which transfer partner might work best and run a few scenarios to see how many miles you would need.
+Before you transfer Capital One Miles, however, you should figure out which transfer partner might work best and run a few scenarios to see how many miles you would need.
 Also, remember that you need to get at least one cent in value for each Capital One mile you transfer to a partner.